A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Methods

-We trained a U-Net \cite{song2021sde} style network with 65 million parameters and used the "EDM" hyper-parameters, loss function, and diffusion noise schedules \cite{karras2022edm}.
-To adapt training to our neonatal setting, we first modified the network architecture so that the model can take varying matrix size inputs by making sure that all input dimensions are re-sized to integer values.
+Naive application of standard generative model training methods do not work well in the in-NICU neonatal MRI setting due to the low quantity of and corruptions in the data, therefore we developed a training pipeline to address these problems.
+We based our model on a U-Net \cite{song2021sde} style network with 65 million parameters and used the ``EDM'' hyper-parameters, loss function, and diffusion noise schedules \cite{karras2022edm}.

+To adapt training to our in-NICU setting, we first modified the down-sampling and up-sampling portions of the network architecture so that the model can take varying matrix size inputs.
+We set pre-determined resolutions at each U-Net level, based on the dimensions of the training data, and then perform the up-sampling or down-sampling with bi-linear interpolation to those resolutions.
 Thus, we can re-size and use all of our heterogeneous matrix size data for training and let the model handle matrix size discrepancies at inference.
 Second, we trained a single model on all the coronal, sagittal, and axial FSE and axial SE data simultaneously.
-Our method one-hot encodes each class and simultaneously trains a multi-layer perceptron that takes the encoding vector as input and outputs an embedding that the main U-Net incorporates into its network architecture.
+Our method one-hot encodes each class and simultaneously trains a multi-layer perceptron that takes the encoding vector as input and outputs an embedding that serves as an additional input to each of the U-Net blocks in the larger model.
 In this way, the model uses image contrast and orientation information during training and inference.
-Finally, we train another U-Net for denoising in a self-supervised fashion on our (inherently) noisy training dataset with Noisier2Noise \cite{moran2020n2n}.
-This denoising model is applied to the training dataset before training our "EDM" based generative model.
-Fig \ref{fig:training} shows examples of denoised training samples and prior samples generated with class embeddings from our model.
+Finally, since we only have access to our inherently noisy dataset, we train another U-Net for denoising in a self-supervised fashion by applying the Noisier2Noise \cite{moran2020n2n} algorithm.
+This denoising model is applied to the training dataset before training our ``EDM'' based generative model.
+Figure \ref{fig:training} schematically illustrates our training procedure.